Take this simple 20 second Quiz to Help You

 This style works well when you learn how to use stretch rhymes and how to enunciate them to have the words rhyme.

-4 Make your lyrics stand out by telling a story
+Make your rap lyrics and delivery stands out by telling a story

 What’s the reason behind your rap?
 Are you telling your fans a story about your past?